Dream (Japanese group): 8-member Dream

 Following Matsumuro's departure, Avex held more auditions for a replacement, and ended up with six new girls.
 They were Risa Ai, Erie Abe, Aya Takamoto, Ami Nakashima, Shizuka Nishida, and Sayaka Yamamoto.

-The new eight-girl group "re-debuted" in 2003 with the single "Music is My Thing".
+The new eight-girl group "re-debuted" on 13 February 2003 with the single "Music is My Thing", which was used as the fifth ending theme to the anime Hikaru no Go.
+The song is a Japanese-language remake of a song originally recorded in English by Belgian artist Samantha Gilles in 1986.
+The promotional video was released on the Dream Party DVD and its "making of" was released on the dream world limited edition CD+DVD.
+The single reached number 18 on the weekly Oricon charts and charted for four weeks.

 In February 2003, the group released their third album, Dream World.
 The album reached number 23 on the Oricon charts.
 Following Dream World, Dream's popularity once again peaked.
 They participated in the first a-nation summer concert festival held by Avex.
 They appeared on popular singer Ayumi Hamasaki's TV show, Ayuready.
 Subsequently, dream's next single, "I Love Dream World", became their first single to chart within the Oricon top 10 since "My Will" in 2000.
+In its official title, the phrase "love dream" is represented by a combination heart/peace sign (resulting in frequent misreadings, usually "I love world" or "I world").

+In February 2004, they released "Identity: Prologue, which was used as the theme song for dream's ID stage musical, the opening song for the GameCube game Custom Robo Battle Revolution, and the image song for the 2004 Yokohama International Women's Ekiden.
+A PV for its a-side was released on the ID CD+DVD and their final single as an 8-member group.

 In 2004, following the release of Dream's fourth album ID, Ai left Dream to pursue a solo career, bringing the group's member count down to seven.

 7-member Dream/DRM

-From 2004–2005, Dream released the singles "Pure", "Love Generation", and "Soyokaze no Shirabe / Story".
+From 2004–2005, Dream released the singles "Pure" and "Love Generation".
+"Soyokaze no Shirabe / Story" (March 2, 2005) is their last single released on the Avex Trax label, their third single as a 7-member group, and the last before changing their name to DRM.
 They also released two mini albums, Natsuiro and Boy meets Girl.
 In addition, Dream released a best album (777: Best of Dreams), an Avex cover album (Dream Meets Best Hits Avex), and a self cover album (777: Another Side Story).

 After a long period without much activity, Dream released 7th Anniversary Best (a best of album featuring songs from the group's debut as a three-member unit up till their latest single) and Greatest Live Hits (an album featuring recordings of their live performances) on January 1, 2007 (the group's 7th anniversary).